Skillet Chicken Pie with Sweet Potatoes & Ras el Hanout

 Bisteeya is a traditional Moroccan pie that served as the inspiration for this cozy but elegant chicken pot pie.
 The deeply aromatic notes of Ras el Hanout complement the sweet potatoes and savory chicken perfectly.

-If you don’t have ready access to barberries, substitute dried sour cherries or cranberries (chopped) or dried currants.
 If you’re short on time, use store-bought puff pastry for the crust and rotisserie chicken (3 cups) in the filling.

 For the crust: